 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

 However, the digital payment landscape has evolved a lot since the days when wire transfers and chip and pin ruled.
-So before you invest in a point of sale (POS) system to digitize your payment processes, you’ll need to understand which cash free options are currently out there, and which will best serve the needs of your business.
+So before you invest in a point of sale (POS) system to digitize your payment processes, you’ll need to understand which cash-free options are currently out there, and which will best serve the needs of your business.

-As we inch our way towards a cashless society, this guide explains what digital payments are, how they work, and why now is the right time to harness digital solutions.
+This guide explains what digital payments are, how they work, and why now is the right time to harness digital solutions.
 Read on to learn more about cashless payments, or jump to a specific section using the links below.

 What Are Digital Payments?